stefanalytical/louisville-ev-locations/README.md

 ## Visualizations

-I created a Tableau story called [Desire for Electrical Vehicle Charging Stations in Louisville, KY](https://public.tableau.com/views/LouisvilleEVs/Story1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) that visualizes the merged and cleaned data and then analyzes it.
+I created a Tableau story called [Desire for Electric Vehicle Charging Stations in Louisville, KY](https://public.tableau.com/views/LouisvilleEVs/Story1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) that visualizes the merged and cleaned data and then analyzes it.
 Two CSV files and data scraped from two websites are ingested and cleaned by `data_cleanup.py`, and are then saved to the `clean_data` folder.
 This is the text file used to create the story.

 ## Findings